-Our beginners class is held every second Thursday throughout the winter programme at 7:30pm.
-Everyone is welcome and there is no need to be a club member to join the class.
-The cost of this evening is just two pounds.
+Our beginners class is held fortnightly on Thursday evenings, throughout the winter programme.
+The lesson starts at 7:30pm and everyone is welcome to come along.
+There is no need to be a club member to join the class and the cost of the evening is just two pounds.

 Free Introductory Evenings